DanZ98/Ineffable-Productions/README.md

 # Ineffable Productions Landing Page Project

-A ficticious responsive static landing page built in HTML5, CSS3 and Bootstrap.
+Designed and converted PSD file into a ficticious responsive static landing page built in HTML5, CSS3 and Bootstrap.
 The objective is to develop a landing page in Bootstrap framework.
 This establishes initial implementation, column classes, breakpoints, grid, gutters, utilities, forms, modals and components.

 ## Resources